With Today’s Information Tools

-The next day we traveled to Hoover Dam where the high water was still in play.
+The next day we traveled to Hoover Dam, where the high water was still in play.
 Water was pouring into the intake tunnels that bypassed the dam.
 Occasionally, a wayward fish would swim too close and tumble into the intake tubes.

 About few months later, each member of our rafting party received through the mail t-shirts commemorating our experience.

 Thirty-seven years have passed since our Grand Canyon experience.
 I am grateful that I can still remember the details of riding the Colorado River.
-And, I always will have a topic of conversation whenever I see me uncle or cousins at family reunions.
+And, I always will have a topic of conversation whenever I see my uncle or cousins at family reunions.

 What has changed dramatically over time is the delivery of the story.
 In 1983, there was no Internet, no digital cameras, no smartphones, and cable television was in its infancy.
-Some of the research and news stories that covered the Great Colorado River Flood of 1983 was not immediately available.
+Some of the research and news stories that covered the Great Colorado River Flood of 1983 were not immediately available.
 My uncle typed copies of a family letter depicting our float trip using carbon paper.

-With the evolution of the Internet and other digital technologies, the acquisition and the sharing of information becomes instantaneous today.
+With the evolution of the Internet and other digital technologies, the acquisition and the sharing of information have become instantaneous today.
 I can use the Google search engine to find stories about adventures in the Grand Canyon, I can use the Internet to learn about the geological makeup of Lava Falls, and I can share videos via YouTube showing boaters on the Colorado River.
 And, my uncle now uses email to share stories of vacations with friends and family.

 The evolution of information technology has allowed me to gain a clearer perspective on my Grand Canyon adventure.